nikija/public/Distributor/Widget.md

 Once required script is loaded, you can initialize Distributor Edge with the following minimal code.
 Do not forget to **use hotelId of your hotel** instead of the sample hotelId `aaaa-bbbb-cccc-dddd-eeeeeeee`.
 This will create a separate overlay in your website and loads Distributor into it.

 The overlay is not visible by default - to actually show it to your users, you should bind its opening to some action (i.e. clicking on button).
 Distributor can do it automatically for you if you provide second option - a string of comma separated css selectors of elements, whose click event will be binded with opening of Distributor.
+The event is delegated, so you can pass selectors to elements that don't exist in website yet.

 ```html
 <!-- Distributor's initialization call, creating new instance of Distributor.
 Use id of your hotel. -->